tommaso1311/sNNake/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/a/a9/Pygame_logo.gif" height=75/>
 </div>

-## Description

-**sNNake** is the final exam project I wrote for the course of Data Analysis for Applied Physics and corrected and improved for the course Software and Computing for Applied Physics.

-The project consists in creating the popular game snake and adding a neural network to play it.
-This network is then evolved using a genetic algorithm to play better at each iteration.

 ## Installation
 Since the project is not a package, the only way to install it is by download or cloning it, via the proper button or the command line (if **git** is installed):